Table of Contents

 Spread of pseudomembranous colitis

 The first case of clostridium difficile colitis was reported in 1978.
-Its incidence and severity has been increasing, and now, it is the most common hospital acquired (nosocomial) diarrheal illness.
+Its incidence and severity have been increasing, and now, it is the most common hospital-acquired (nosocomial) diarrheal illness.
 There are approximately 3 million cases of pseudomembranous colitis each year in the United States.

 Clostridium difficile is a commensal gut bacteria, present in about 5–15 % of normal healthy adults, and up to 57 % of patients in hospitals and long-term facilities.
 The spores of C. difficile are present in nature and in environments like hospitals and nursing homes.
 Advanced age is one major risk factor for developing pseudomembranous colitis.

 Etiology of Pseudomembranous Colitis

 Causes of pseudomembranous colitis

 Pseudomembranous colitis most commonly arises due to the use of broad-spectrum antibiotics, leading to infection with clostridium difficile.
-Clostridium difficile (C. difficile) is a gram-positive, anaerobic, rod-shaped bacteria (bacillus) that produces spores.
+Clostridium difficile (C. difficile) is a gram-positive, anaerobic, rod-shaped bacteria (bacillus) that produce spores.
 Antibiotics can disrupt/kill the natural gut flora, allowing clostridium difficile to proliferate.
 The most commonly implicated antibiotics include ampicillin, cephalosporins (2nd and 3rd generations), fluoroquinolones and clindamycin.

 Pathology and Pathophysiology of Pseudomembranous Colitis

 Exposure to broad-spectrum antibiotics disrupts the normal flora of the bowel, predisposing the individual to infection.
-When the individual is then colonized with a toxigenic strain of clostridium difficile, infection may arise.
+When the individual is then colonized with a toxigenic strain of clostridium difficile, the infection may arise.

 In the colon, clostridium difficile proliferates and produces two exotoxins, called toxins A (an enterotoxin) and B (a cytotoxin).
 These exotoxins are responsible for the adverse effects that take place.
 They induce inflammation in the colon, causing increased vascular permeability.
 Pseudomembranes are formed and consist of inflammatory cells including neutrophils along with cellular debris, fibrin, and mucin.
 Macroscopically, the pseudomembranes appear as white or yellow plaques that adhere to the underlying inflamed colonic mucosa.
 Of the two exotoxins that produce tissue damage, toxin A is the most responsible as it induces the tissue damage, while toxin B helps perpetuate the damage once the mucosa is already injured.